Hinton-in-the-Hedges: Name

+The toponym might be: "Village in the hill-side".

 History

-The village's name means "community farm/settlement".
-There is no known record of monastic settlement here.

 The parish church is dedicated to The Most Holy Trinity.
 A church has existed here since Saxon times the earliest recorded Rector being Sir Richard de Hynton in 1275.
 There are monuments to Sir William Hinton (d.13th century), Raynold Braye (d.1582) and Salathiell Crewe (d.1686).

 The Old Rectory in the village is dated 1678 and there are a number of other building which are listed.

 The Imperial Gazetteer of England and Wales described the parish in the 1870s as follows: